xenia-manager/xenia-manager/README.md

 - Support for game patches
 - Per game configuration profiles
 - Import and export game saves
-- Ability to download Title Updates from online sources (Thanks to [XboxUnity](https://xboxunity.net/)) and to install content that is locally downloaded
+- Capability to download Title Updates from online sources, courtesy of [XboxUnity](https://xboxunity.net/), and to install content that has been downloaded locally
 - Low resource usage

 # Quickstart